Adam Duvall Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.82 team ERA ranks fifth among all league pitching staffs.
+- The Mariners' 3.84 team ERA ranks fourth among all MLB pitching staffs.

-- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to allow 117 home runs (1.1 per game), the ninth-fewest in baseball.

+- The Mariners will send Gilbert (9-5) to the mound to make his 22nd start of the season as he tries for his 10th victory.
+He is 9-5 with a 3.83 ERA and 121 strikeouts through 124 2/3 innings pitched.

+- In his most recent appearance on Saturday, the right-hander tossed 6 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.